- Duke University School of Law, J.D., magna cum laude (Order of the Coif)

 - In re Cellco Consumer Litig., Master File No. L-9435-96 (N.J.
 Super.
 Ct.).
 Chris secured a dismissal after a number of years of litigation (including a successful decertification fight) of this multistate, consolidated consumer class action involving tens of millions of putative class members.

 - Quick Page of New Jersey, Inc. v.
-Cellco P’ship, Case # 13 494 00811 00 02 (AAA).
+Cellco P’ship, Case No. 13 494 00811 00 02 (AAA).
 In this case Chris won an arbitration award under the Lanham Act and other theories to enjoin advertising and infringing behavior by a former distributor.

 - AXA Réassurance S.A. v.
 Chase Manhattan Bank, Index No. 99/121290 (N.Y.
 Sup.
 Ct.).
 In this proceeding Chris won dismissal of all claims against a well-known motion picture producer, allowing the producer to pursue his own claims in arbitration.